 And it works in nefarious ways too: homicide rates have a strong copycat effect.

 In highly publicized fight matches when a black fighter lost black homicide victims rose.
-When it was a white fighter who lost the homicide victims increased for white men.
+When it was a white fighter who lost the number of homicide victims increased for white men.

 We prefer to say yes to the requests of someone we like.